-NBA rumors: Boston Celtics, San Antonio Spurs Interested in Acquiring Andrew Bogut
+NBA Rumors: Boston Celtics, San Antonio Spurs Interested In Acquiring Andrew Bogut

 Andrew Bogut has been cleared by doctors and is reportedly ready for an NBA comeback.
 The better news for Bogut, however, is that two teams which could contend for an NBA title are interested in his services: the Boston Celtics and the San Antonio Spurs.

 Last season, Andrew Bogut joined the Cleveland Cavaliers to have another shot at an NBA title.
-But barely a minute after his official debut for the Cavs, Bogut suffered a season ending injury that forced the Cavaliers to waive him.
+But barely a minute after his official debut for the Cavs, Bogut suffered a season-ending injury that forced the Cavaliers to waive him.
 According to Clutch Points, the Australian big man injury is healing just in time for the start of the 2017-2018 season.

 Now that Bogut is cleared for his return, no less than four NBA teams have reportedly inquired for his services.
 The Aussie center has recently been linked to the San Antonio Spurs, the Boston Celtics, the Utah Jazz, and the Milwaukee Bucks.
 All four teams need a traditional center who could protect the rim and be a force in the defensive end.